developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Multi-Template -** a beta feature that allows multiple Templates to be treated as one to simplify workflow.

 **OCR -** Optical Character Recognition, a processing mode for acquiring alpha/numeric characters.
+Currently supports English, French, German, Spanish and Portuguese.

 **OMR -** Optical Mark Recognition, a processing mode for acquiring binary (yes/no) data from checkboxes.